 As attorneys, we often have people ask, “Can I sue my doctor for misdiagnosis?” to which we answer – it’s complicated.
 If a doctor fails to provide you with a timely and accurate diagnosis, you may have a medical malpractice lawsuit.
 However, it’s important to remember that there’s a difference between an honest mistake or a bad outcome and medical negligence.

 Medical negligence occurs when a medical professional breached the appropriate standard of care for your specific circumstances.
 This means that in a hypothetical scenario, another doctor with similar training and experience would have correctly diagnosed you or at least done so sooner.
-In this post, our Houston attorneys at Reich & Binstock LLP will answer your medical malpractice questions, including Can I sue my doctor for misdiagnosis?
-For any other questions, feel free to reach out to our experienced medical malpractice lawyers today.
+In this post, our Houston personal injury attorneys at Reich & Binstock will answer your medical malpractice questions, including Can I sue my doctor for misdiagnosis?
+For any other questions, feel free to reach out to our experienced Houston medical malpractice lawyers today.

 What can I sue my doctor for when not listening to me?